Lima UMADAOP Job Readiness Training and Disability/Volunteer Programs

 If you are interested in becoming a volunteer/employee of Lima UMADAOP, Inc. Please fill out the application below or print application and bring to one of our Service Centers.

-Please complete the following for Employment opportunities with Lima UMADAOP, Inc.
+Please complete the following employment inquiry for Employment opportunities with Lima UMADAOP, Inc.

 Lima Urban Minority Alcoholism & Drug Outreach Program, Inc.